 Preston Morgeson is tied for 13th in career receiving touchdowns with 8.
 Next up are four players with nine and three with 10.

 Tyler Boone is tied for 19th in career receiving touchdowns with seven.
 Next up are six players with eight and four with nine receiving touchdowns.

-Preston Turley is 12th in career receptions with 46.
-Next up are Bobby Knox with 48, Denis Hodge with 50, and Kayle Malcom with 51.
+Preston Turley is tied for 13th in career receptions with 43.
+Next up are Alex Cosby with 44, Bobby Know with 48, and Denis Hodge with 50.

-Tyler Boone is tied for 22nd in career receptions with 37.
-Next up are Grant Gardner (38), and Tanner Nix, Shawnte Moss, & Jared Champion with 40.
+Tyler Boone is 23rd in career receptions with 36.
+Next up are Tyler Coleman (37), Grant Gardner (38), Preston Turley (39), and Tanner Nix, Shawnte Moss, & Jared Champion with 40.

 Caden McCalister is tied for 18th in career total touchdowns with 20.
 Next up are Jeramie Sorina with 22, Branen Lamey and Dylan Hollis with 23, and Ethan Dossett with 25.

 Xander Tabor is tied for 6th in career “touchdowns responsible for” with 44.
 Next up are T.K.
 Guess with 48, Austin Berry with 57, and Devon Nesbitt with 61.
 “Touchdowns Responsible for” includes the scoring of rushing, receiving, interceptions returned, kickoffs returned, punts returned, fumbles returned, and passing TDs thrown.